Phrey001/dataquest_projects/README.md

     - Used seaborn to slightly enhance plot aesthetics only
       - Seaborn has capability to plot on a single chart featuring multiple variables with qualities such as shape, color shades (ie. hue), sizes ..etc, but did not use it in this project
     - Datetime objects manipulation using pandas, egs. pd.to_datetime()
+5) Storytelling Data Visualization and Information Design: Storytelling Data Visualization on Exchange Rates
+- Steps in project:
+  - Started by exploring and cleaning the data
+  - Brainstormed ideas for storytelling data visualizations and chose one
+  - Planned (sketched) our data visualization
+  - Coded the planned (sketched) data visualization
+- Example python/design skills used:
+  - Use information design principles (familiarity and maximizing the data-ink ratio) to create better graphs for an audience.
+  - Apply elements of a story and how to create storytelling data visualizations using Matplotlib.
+  - Create visual patterns using Gestalt principles for design.
+  - Guide the audience's attention with pre-attentive attributes.
+  - Use Matplotlib built-in styles — eg. FiveThirtyEight style.